ibm-cloud-docs/containers/cs_cluster_plan_network.md

 **External communication to apps that run on worker nodes**

-After you test your app, you can expose it to the internet by creating a public network load balancer (NLB) or Ingress application load balancer (ALB) service.
-You can improve the security of your cluster by creating access control lists (ACLs).
-ACLs consist of inbound and outbound rules that define which ingress and egress is permitted for the VPC subnets that your worker nodes are connected to.
-For example, you can use inbound rules to control incoming public traffic to your apps through NLBs or ALBs, and outbound rules to control outgoing requests from your apps through the public gateway.
+After you test your app, you can expose it to the internet by creating a public Kubernetes `LoadBalancer` service or using the default public Ingress application load balancers (ALBs).
+The VPC load balancer that is automatically created in your VPC outside of your cluster when you use one of these services routes traffic to your app.
+You can improve the security of your cluster and control public traffic apps by creating access control lists (ACLs).
+ACLs consist of rules that define which inbound traffic is permitted for the VPC subnets that your worker nodes are connected to.
+For example, you can use inbound rules to control incoming public traffic to your apps through the VPC load balancer, and outbound rules to control outgoing requests from your apps through the public gateway.

 Ready to get started with a cluster for this scenario?
 After you plan your [high availability](/docs/containers?topic=containers-ha_clusters) and [worker node](/docs/containers?topic=containers-planning_worker_nodes) setups, see [Creating VPC on Classic clusters](/docs/containers?topic=containers-clusters).